Mortimer333/Dito/README.md

 **!IMPORTANT**: update happens on `change` event which is triggered mostly on `focusout` when using inputs.

 ## Injected HTML
-You can inject HTML to the components and decide where to use it inside the template with `$inject` special variable:
+You can inject HTML to the component and decide where to use it inside the template with `dito-inject` tag:
 ```html
 <element-two>
   <h1>Hello, its ElementOne</h1>